 Chosen sports: Weight lifting, swimming, jump rope (and playing a 25-pound accordion - does that count?!).

-Fitness and physique goals: Over my years of training I’ve focused mostly on performance and strength goals (e.g. being able to do a one-arm chin-up) and managing my scoliosis-related back pain.
+Fitness and physique goals: Over my years of training I’ve focused mostly on performance and strength goals and managing my scoliosis-related back pain.
 I’m naturally quite lean and need to work extremely hard to gain muscle.
-My goal for this coming year is to focus on hypertrophy.
+I'm not trying to gain or lose any weight.

 As you can see, I happen to have a pretty active job, a lot of regular workouts during the week, and a turbocharged metabolism (thanks, genetics!)
 I’m no Olympic athlete, but based on my activities and my genetics, my body burns a ton of fuel.